fleetdm/fleet/proposals/apple-mdm/application-deployment.md

 - Munki offers other features like "managed_updates", "managed_uninstalls", etc., but we'll provide two ways of deployment at first:
   - "managed" (forced) installs
   - "optional" (self service) installs
+- Hosted and not-Hosted installers
-- Installers will be stored in an S3 bucket (thus an S3 object store will be a dependency).
+  - Hosted: Installers will be stored in an S3 bucket (thus an S3 object store will be a dependency).
+  - TBD: We could leave not-hosted installers for a later iteration (not on MVP-Dogfood).
-- No Fleet DM hosted catalog of installers (all installers must be manually uploaded to Fleet).
+- No Fleet DM hosted catalog of installers (all installers must be manually uploaded to Fleet or an external service, aka non-hosted).

 ## Munki deployment